At Myanmar military's monument to itself, tributes to a dictator

-NAYPYITAW, Myanmar Colossal and largely deserted, the Defense Services Museum is a lavish monument to Myanmar's military blasted from the hills of the nation's capital, Naypyitaw.
+NAYPYITAW, Myanmar Colossal and largely deserted, the Defence Services Museum is a lavish monument to Myanmar's military blasted from the hills of the nation's capital, Naypyitaw.

 The museum overlooks an enormous fountain so expensive to run it is only switched on for VIP visits.
 The building is so gargantuan not even Southeast Asia's second-largest standing army can find enough exhibits to fill it, or summon enough electricity for lights and air-conditioning.